systemcraft-labs/decision-intercept-standard/README.md

 This is not a pricing strategy.
 It is a **structural guarantee**.

 - No advertising
 - No behavioral data monetization
 - No future paywalls for individual users

-Monetization, where applicable, is limited to organizational or domain-level contexts.
+Monetization, where applicable, is limited strictly to organizational or domain-level contexts.

 This principle is **designed as non-reversible**.